 Agencies and brands tend to make one large mistake with live streaming.
-They wait to the bitter end to inform people live stream will be available.
+They wait until the bitter end to inform people that live streams will be available.
 The reason?
 Fear of less attendance and consequently less revenue from registration fees.
 What a mistake-a to make-a!
-On social media, we frequently witness questions from the public is the event going to be live streamed.
+On social media, we frequently witness questions from the public is the event going to be live-streamed.
 Don’t make them ask!
 Provide.
-The crucial thing in order for your live stream to be successful i.e. generate more leads and increase of view time is to create anticipation with a pre-event page!
+The crucial thing in order for your live stream to be successful i.e. generate more leads and increase view time is to create anticipation with a pre-event page!
 Build a micro web page for each event and make it your main hub for everything live stream related.
-Advertise that page on social media, put adverts from sponsors on that page, create teaser videos for your live stream, organize prize games, let everyone know that this micro page is the location of your super-duper live stream.
-Additionally, you can require sign-in option upon page entry.
+Advertise that page on social media, put adverts from sponsors on that page, create teaser videos for your live stream, organize prize games, and let everyone know that this micro page is the location of your super-duper live stream.
+Additionally, you can require a sign-in option upon page entry.
 Now you can pull together analytics and data about the viewers that was never available before.

 What are key points to remember while contemplating to live stream your event?

 1. Think about the usage and the aim of your video content early on in the event planning process.

 2. Plan for both live and recorded video.
 Use the recorded content as a marketing asset after the event has finished.
 Use it when you sell tickets to next year’s event.